 Travel to Sharm El Sheikh is easy and affordable.
 It has the largest airport in the Sinai region and is a popular feature in many of our vacations in Egypt.
 Many of our Nile cruise holiday packages also include spending a few days at Sharm after cruise disembarkation in Luxor or Aswan.

 Sharm El Sheikh may not have Cairo’s reputation but it is definitely one of the most popular tourist destinations in the Arab world.
 Sharm El Sheikh is not a vacation for the relaxing tourist, the one that will be content to lie on a beach all day.

 Sharm El Sheikh is known as a resort port and is located in the southern tip of the Sinai Peninsula in Egypt.
-Many luxury tours offer a stay at Sharm El Sheikh in their package.
-It is a resort community identified with fine diving sport, along with more rugged journeys like mountain climbing, hiking and biking.
+Many Egypt tours packages offer a stay at Sharm El Sheikh.
+It is a vibrant and lively resort town well known for its exceptional diving opportunities and other adventure activities like mountain climbing, hiking and quad biking.
 Sounds like a date!
-Now how can you get in Sharm El Sheikh?
+Now how can you get to Sharm El Sheikh?

 Travel to Sharm El Sheikh From USA

 If you are traveling to Sharm El Sheikh from America then you will have to leave the country through the closest available airport, such as Los Angeles or Chicago Illinois.
 Then you would travel to Europe and from there to Sharm El Sheikh.
 There are even some flights that will take you directly to Sharm El Sheikh, Egypt or even to Amman, Jordan.
 You can choose between providers like Egypt Air, Royal Jordanian, US Airways and more.